Whiteboard Wall: How to Paint and Keep It Fresh

 - By this point, you should have a place in mind where you would like to paint your whiteboard.
 In order to determine how much paint to purchase, measure the square footage of your space (length x width).

-- Determine if you want everyone in the family to write on it; thus, paint closer to the ground to let the little ones take part.
+- Determine if you want everyone in the family to write on it.
+Paint closer to the ground to let the little ones take part.

 - Prepare the wall space.